Jump to:

 Check the floor

 Wooden floors are vulnerable to rot if water collects on them.
-Make it a habit to sweep out leaves, dirt, and any debris at least once a month.
+Get into the routine of sweeping out leaves, dirt, and any debris at least once a month.
 And if your shed has gutters or downpipes, confirm they’re clear and draining properly.
 Overlooked, and those blocked gutters might cause leaks that could damage the floorboards.

 Metal Shed Maintenance